barlog-m/spt-andern/README.md

 * Add trader that sell you couple weapon modules to make weapon until level 15 a bit less crap.
 And sells you keys for quests witch hard to find because of high randomness of loot in the game.

-* Disable Flea Market until level 42.
+* Mod allows to change Flea Market access level.
 Config parameter `fleaMinUserLevel`.
-It add more sense to looting because with Flea you can easy just buy everything your need for craft and hideout update.
+You can increase it to level 42 to add more sense to looting because with Flea you can easy just buy everything your need for craft and hideout update.

+* Mod allows to increase loot multiplier for each map for static and loose loot to play without Flea Market.
+Option `lootMultiplier`.

 Bots get random weapon from lists.
 There is no pistols and other crap that bots can't use very good.
 Also bots use specified ammo for each caliber from list.